Obama poised for new sanctions on Russia if no progress on Ukraine

 Russian President Vladimir Putin has described as "nonsense" allegations that Moscow has its forces in eastern Ukraine.
 It says the unrest is a spontaneous protest by local people who fear persecution from the government in Kiev which is illegitimate and has far-right links.

+A Reuters reporter near Slaviansk, a flashpoint city where there is a concentration of heavily-armed pro-Russian separatists, said Ukrainian troops were fortifying a position nearby.

+Kiev has said it will press ahead with an operation to crack down on the separatists - though it was not clear if its under-resourced security forces had the capacity to do that, or if it was possible without violating the Geneva accord.

-(Additional reporting by Aleksandar Vasovic in Slaviansk, Alexander Reshetnikov and Gleb Garanich near Slaviansk, Pavel Polityuk, Natalia Zinets, Richard Balmforth and Alastair Macdonald in Kiev, Denis Dyomkin in Birobidzhan, Russia, and Alessandra Prentice and Vladimir Soldatkin in Moscow; writing by Christian Lowe; editing by David Stamp)
+(Additional reporting by Aleksandar Vasovic in Slaviansk, Pavel Polityuk, Natalia Zinets, Richard Balmforth and Alastair Macdonald in Kiev and Denis Dyomkin in Birobidzhan, Russia, and Vladimir Soldatkin in Mosocw; editing by David Stamp)